mrgchr/GitTableauCleanFilter/README.md

 # How to use

 ## install the app
-Place `GitTableauCleanFilter.exe` to your Windows PC directory where is on execute PATH is.
+Place `GitTableauCleanFilter.exe` to your Windows PC directory where is on execute PATH.
 .NET Framework 4.6.1 or above is required.

 ## edit `.gitattribute` file